 3. Bootleggers Homemade Wine

 Bootleggers Homemade Wine is another one of the best wineries in Gatlinburg.
 Founded by two sisters, Bootleggers makes their Appalachian wines the old-fashioned way, without any special machines or high-tech equipment.
 These delicious small-batch wines come in a number of unique varieties, including Strawberry, Redneck Reserve Dessert Wine, and White Table Wine.
-In addition to its Gatlinburg location, Bootleggers also has a shop at The Island in Pigeon Forge.
+This Gatlinburg winery also has its own shop at The Island in Pigeon Forge.

 4. Sugarland Cellars Winery